-All graduate students will take 36 credits in order to receive their M.A. degree in Communication.
-At the end of the program, each student will choose a thesis option or a comprehensive exam option.
+All graduate students will take a minimum of 30 credits in order to receive their M.A. degree in Communication.
+Students pursuing the MA in Communication will choose a thesis option or a comprehensive exam option.
+Students in the Strategic Communication online MA must take comprehensive exams.
 The options are described below:

 Thesis option: This option is geared for students who wish to work in research or plan to go onto a doctoral program for a career in academe within the area of communication.
 Students choosing this option will complete a thesis that will reflect the theory and research understandings gained through the program.

 - The comprehensive exam is administered in both Fall and Spring.
 The exam is administered on Friday of the 12th week of the semester.

 - Students will complete the comprehensive exam during their last semester of study.

 - Students will complete a six-hour closed-book exam, consisting of three questions with two hours allotted for each question.
 Exams are administered online through Brightspace using the Respondus Lockdown Browser.
 The questions will cover three areas respectively, including: theory, method, and the student’s topic area.

 - Each committee member will evaluate the exam independently (following the blind review process), and will give the question either a “pass” or a “fail”.
 If two out of the three members give a “pass”, students will receive a “pass” for the question.
 If two of the three members give a “fail”, students will receive a “temporary fail” for the question.

 - Students who receive a “temporary fail” for a question have one chance to rewrite a question in the area in order to receive a “pass” for the question.
 The “rewrite” will be administered on Friday of the 15th week of the semester.
 If students “fail” the “rewrite”, they will receive a “fail” for the question.